 If the sentence (i) were true, then all the following sentences would not be true.
-But that would mean on the one hand that (i + 1) is not true, and on the other hand, since all the sentences after it are not true, that (i + 1) is true.
-So all the above sentences are not true.
+But that would mean on the one hand that (i+1) is not true, and on the other hand, since all the sentences after it are not true, that (i+1) is true.
+So, all the above sentences are not true.
 But if we look what they claim entails that they are all true.
 This contradiction in the classical semantics turns into a true claim of the final semantics that all these sentences are p-undetermined.
-From what they say about their primary semantics, as with the the Strengthened Liar, it follows that they are all f-true.
+From what they say about their primary semantics, as with the Strengthened Liar, it follows that they are all f-true.

-That the solution of the problem of the paradoxes of truth presented here is not related to negation will be illustrated by the example of Curry's paradox [Curry, 1942]:
+That the solution of the problem of the paradoxes of truth presented here is not related to negation will be illustrated by the example of Curry's paradox (Curry 1942):

-$C: \operatorname{T}(\overline{C}) \to l$ ("If this sentence is true then l")
+C: $T(\overline{C}) \rightarrow l$ ("If this sentence is true then l")

 where l is any false statement.
-On the intuitive level, if C were false then its antecedent $T(\bar{C})$ is false, and so the whole conditional C is true: we got a contradiction.
-If C was true then the whole conditional (C) and its antecedent $T(\bar{C})$ would be true, and so the consequent l would be true, which is impossible with the choice of l as a false sentence.
-Therefore we conclude in the final semantics that C is p-undetermined, and so it is f-true (because the antecedent is f-false).
+On the intuitive level, if C were false then its antecedent $T(\overline{C})$ is false, and so the whole conditional C is true: we got a contradiction.
+If C was true then the whole conditional (C) and its antecedent $T(\overline{C})$ would be true, and so the consequent l would be true, which is impossible with the choice of l as a false sentence.
+Therefore, we conclude in the final semantics that C is p-undetermined, and so it is f-true (because the antecedent is f-false).

-All the previous paradoxical sentences led to contradictions in the classical semantics.
-Thus, in the final semantics, we came to the conclusion that they are undetermined in the primary semantics, from which we further determined their truth value in the final semantics.
-But we could also analyse them directly in the final semantics, as was done with the Strengthened Liar.
+All the paradoxical sentences analysed above led to contradictions in the classical semantics.
+Thus, in the final semantics, we concluded that they are undetermined in the primary semantics, from which we further determined their truth value in the final semantics.
+We could also analyse them directly in the final semantics, as was done with the Strengthened Liar.
 There, the contradiction would turn into a positive classical two-valued argumentation by which we would determine its truth value in both the primary and the final semantics.
-However, the situation is different with paradoxes which do not lead to contradiction, which permit more valuations, like the Truthteller: its analyses gives that it is p-undetermined.
-It implies that it is not p-true which means that $(I : T(\overline{I}))$ it is not f-true.
+However, the situation is different with paradoxes which do not lead to a contradiction, which permit more valuations, like the Truth-teller.
+The analyses of the Truth-teller gives that it is p-undetermined.
+It implies that it is not p-true which means that (I: T(I)) it is not f-true.
 So, I is f-false.
-However, although the conclusion is formulated in the final semantics, thinking alone cannot be formulated in the final semantics because it involves the analysis of the corresponding semantic graph.
-Of course, if we enrich the metalanguage with the description of semantic graphs and their truth value valuations then it is possible to translate the whole intuitive argumentation.
+However, although the conclusion is formulated in the final semantics, the reasoning that led to that conclusion cannot be formulated in the final semantics because it involves the analysis of the corresponding semantic graph.
+Of course, if we enrich the metalanguage with the description of semantic graphs and their truth value valuations then we could translate the whole intuitive argumentation into the final semantics.

-In [Gupta, 1982], Gupta gave several arguments against Kripke's fixed points.
-The solution presented here includes LIFPSK3, so this critique also applies to it.
+In (Gupta 1982), Gupta gave several arguments against Kripke's fixed points.
+The solution presented here includes LIFPSK3, so this critique also applies to the solution developed in this article.